bilangpage/BiLangPage/README.md

 - Quora: Questions, answers, and comments
 - Medium: Articles, stories, and responses

-More websites coming soon!

-## Why Site-Specific?
+## Benefits of Site-Specific Adapters

-While a universal translation solution might seem appealing, we've chosen a site-specific approach to ensure the best possible user experience.
-Each website has its unique structure and dynamic content loading patterns.
+Our site-specific adapter approach ensures the best user experience.
 By creating custom adapters for each supported site, we can:

 - ✓ Precisely identify and translate the content you care about
 - ✓ Maintain the original site's functionality and layout